Michael-Steshenko/dual-boot-GPi-case/README.md

 10) mount the partition:

 sudo mkdir /mnt/raspbian
 this will just create a folder, /mnt is just the convention folder to where we mount disks, and raspbian is just the name of the disk

 sudo mount /dev/mmcblk0p7 /mnt/raspbian
 this mounts the mmcblk0p7 partition into the raspbian folder we just created.

 11) now we need to create the info file on this partition,

 cd /mnt/raspbian/var/lib/bluetooth
 if you get access denied error use sudo chmod -R 775 "path to folder"

-mkdir B8:27:EB:3D:A0:21 (the first folder name you've saved before) cd B8:27:EB:3D:A0:21
+mkdir B8:27:EB:3D:A0:21 (the first folder name you've saved before)
+cd B8:27:EB:3D:A0:21

-mkdir 77:05:11:19:58:F1 (the second folder name you've saved before) cd 77:05:11:19:58:F1
+mkdir 77:05:11:19:58:F1 (the second folder name you've saved before)
+cd 77:05:11:19:58:F1

 sudo nano info
-paste the contents of the info file you saved on your local machine press cntrl+X and press Y when prompted to save
+paste the contents of the info file you saved on your local machine
+press cntrl+X
+and press Y when prompted to save

 12) unmount the partition:
 cd outside the mounted partition:

 cd

 umount /mnt/raspbian

 13) boot into the other partition with the boot_raspbian script and check your bluetooth device is connected.

+## Installing the GPiMouse.sh script
+This will allow the GPi controls to act as a mouse under Raspbian.
+1) boot into raspbian

+2) install xboxdrv:
+sudo apt-get update
+sudo apt-get install xboxdrv

+3) place the GPiMouse.sh script from this repository in /opt/RetroFlag

+4) now we make GPiMouse.sh run on startup: sudo nano /etc/rc.local

+5) add the following lines after the sudo python3 /opt/RetroFlag/SafeShutdown.py & line:
+sudo sh /opt/RetroFlag/GPiMouse.sh